nextcloud/all-in-one/migration.md

         ```
         occ db:convert-type --all-apps --password "$PG_PASSWORD" pgsql "$PG_USER" 127.0.0.1 "$PG_DATABASE"
         ```
-        **Please note:** You might need to change the ip-address `127.0.0.1` based on your exact installation.<br>
+        **Please note:** You might need to change the ip-address `127.0.0.1` and adjust the occ command (`occ`) based on your exact installation.
+Further information on the conversion is additionally available here: https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/db_conversion.html#converting-database-type<br>
-        Further information on the conversion is additionally available here: https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/db_conversion.html#converting-database-type
+        **Troubleshooting:** If you get an error that it could not find a driver for the conversion, you most likely need to install the PHP extension `pdo_pgsql`.
     1. Hopefully does the conversion finish successfully.
 If not, simply restore your old Nextcloud installation from backup.
 If yes, you should now log in to your Nextcloud and test if everything works and if all data has been converted successfully.
     1. If everything works as expected, feel free to continue with the steps below.
 1. Now, run a pg_dump to get an export of your current database.
 Something like the following command should work: